← Back to All Blog Posts

 6 Minute Read

-The last mile has always been expensive and that’s not going to change anytime soon, forcing shippers to look for ways to mitigate costs.
+The last mile has always been expensive, and that’s not going to change anytime soon, forcing shippers to look for ways to mitigate costs.
 Last mile shipping volumes are up, with the global last-mile market projected to increase from $161 billion USD in 2024 to a staggering $340 billion USD in 2032.
 For logistics operations, the implications are huge.logistics optimizationYes, there will be more business to be had, but also, that increase — 9.8% CAGR — is likely to aggravate the things that are already weighing on the bottom line: Customer expectations, warehouse and driver labor shortages, strains on infrastructure, fuel costs and profit margins to name just a few.

 Whether you’re a business with a proprietary fleet, a 3PL or you contract your shipping, you can’t control most of those factors.
 One that you can control is optimization, and that’s a key to thriving in this hyper-scaled, hyper-competitive environment.

-What's Driving Last Mile Delivery Costs Up?
+What's Driving Last Mile Logistics Operations Costs Up?

 • Customer expectations: Around half of consumers surveyed said they expect to get retail deliveries within two days.
 In a survey conducted by Digital Commerce 360, 98% of respondents said that delivery is one of the most important factors in their loyalty to a brand — and 44% said brands are not creating positive delivery experiences.
 Customers want it fast, they want it good, but they also want it cheap: Another study found that 61% of customers would change vendors to get lower shipping costs.
 These expectations put delivery organizations in a vice that can drive down profits if not managed.